-Note that the US military has been conducting joints exercises with NATO military units in Europe.
+Note that the US military has been conducting joint exercises with NATO military units in Europe.
 This is being done to ensure that Europe is safe from Russian aggression such as the one seen in 2014 in Ukraine.

 It should be noted here that Swift Response will be responsible to demonstrate the ability of the allies to respond to an aggressive scenario from the opposite side.
 A battalion of 1st grade and 82nd Airborne Division will be able to make a 10-hour transatlantic flight from Fort Bragg into Torun, Poland, which is an exercise area.

 Moreover, the Pentagon has already notified that it will be deploying an armored brigade combat team to Eastern Europe early next year.
-Note that this plan is a calling for the constant presence of a third party brigade in Europe.
+Note that this plan is a calling for the constant presence of a third-party brigade in Europe.
 Currently, there are two permanently stationed brigades in Europe; an airborne brigade and a Stryker brigade.
-Not just these three combat brigades, the US has also agreed to provide a battalion which will be stationed on the eastern flank, as stated by Heather Conley, director of the Europe Program at the Center for Strategic and International Studies, which is a think tank in Washington, DC.
+Not just these three combat brigades, the US has also agreed to provide a battalion that will be stationed on the eastern flank, as stated by Heather Conley, director of the Europe Program at the Center for Strategic and International Studies, which is a think tank in Washington, DC.

-Conley added, ?I think the U.S. is making a commitment to a more sizeable, more credible deterrent.?
+Conley added, “I think the U.S. is making a commitment to a more sizeable, more credible deterrent.”

-She further added, ?We have pretty strong commitment.
+She further added, “We have pretty strong commitment.
 A NATO member has to come forward with one more battalion.
-I think we are there, but clearly this exercise demonstrates that NATO contributors are stretched.”
+I think we are there, but clearly, this exercise demonstrates that NATO contributors are stretched.”

 According to Robert M. Gates Senior Fellow at the Center for a New American Security, a Washington DC Think Tank, ?They will probably be highly critical and may intensify some of their provocative activities, such as aggressive maneuvers in the Baltic and Black Sea areas and around NATO airspace more broadly.?

-He added, ?It is unlikely that the Russians will do something highly dramatic, however.
-Moscow will likely understand that such a modest deployment of what appears to be relatively light forces does not pose a material new threat to it.?
+He added, “It is unlikely that the Russians will do something highly dramatic, however.
+Moscow will likely understand that such a modest deployment of what appears to be relatively light forces does not pose a material new threat to it”?